Suleika Jaouad: Personal life

 Jaouad is married to musician Jon Batiste, with whom she has been in a relationship since 2014.
 Jaouad and Batiste met as teenagers at band camp.
 In April 2022, the couple revealed in a television interview that they had married in February 2022.

 When Jaouad was diagnosed with a rare form of acute myeloid leukemia in 2011, doctors said she had only a 35% chance of surviving.
 She survived and has written and spoken extensively about her medical experiences.
 Her column, "Life, Interrupted," was part of the New York Times Well blog.
 A video based on the column received an Emmy award.
 In December 2021, Jaouad announced that her cancer had returned and she had undergone a second bone marrow transplant.
 The cancer returned for a third time in the summer of 2024.

-In 2023, she was featured in the documentary film American Symphony, directed by Matthew Heineman, which captures her fighting the return of her cancer while her husband, Jon Batiste, is composing his first symphony.
+In 2023, she was featured in the documentary film American Symphony, directed by Matthew Heineman, which captures her fight against the return of her cancer while her husband, Jon Batiste, was composing his first symphony.